VenissaCarolQuadros/CanHap501/project/Iteration1.md

 </video>

 #### V0.2
-During our feedback session with the mentors and TAs, it became apparent that one of the major disadvantages of my design concept is the long time it takes to navigate from one colour to another.
+During our meeting with the mentors and TAs, it became apparent that one of the major disadvantages of my design concept is the long time it takes to navigate from one colour to another.
 Even considering that the delay would be eventually configurable to the desired level if had to still be retained at a high enough level to avoid accidental triggering, it meant a significant wait time to get to the desired colour if the colours were far apart.

 To try to alleviate this, I decided to try out a slightly nuanced implementation of the first version based on some of the feedback and ideas that came up during the meeting with the mentors and TAs.
 One of the ideas that was discussed during the meeting was to make it harder to enter or trigger something and thereby ensure that triggering was intentional.

 Playing on this idea, I implemented the button with a gradient of delay- i.e. the delay would depend on the position of the end effector on the large button.
-A force gradient was also applied on the button so that intentionally pushing further in with greater force causes the colour selector to move faster.
+A force gradient was also applied on the button so that intentionally pushing further into the button with greater force causes the colour selector to move faster.
 The gradient that has been implemented in this prototype has three discrete levels and can be illustrated for the 'down' button as shown below.

 ![Button force and delay gradient](../assets/images/project/iteration1/buttonGradient.jpg)